Grower & Florist

 After 4 years away studying for a BSC(Hons) degree in Horticulture she returned to Perthshire, tried being an employee a couple of times, then decided she'd best start her own business!

-Rosie set up Scottish Cut Flowers in 2017, feels like every day is a school day, hopes to build a business that can bring joy and beauty into the world, and honestly doesn't understand how the business is in its 4th season already!
+Rosie set up Scottish Cut Flowers in 2017, feels like every day is a school day, hopes to build a business that can bring joy and beauty into the world in a sustainable way, and honestly doesn't understand how so many years have pasted in a blink!

 Most of the businesses activities and responsibilities, but is excited to build a team over the coming years